 Environmental Changes.
 What’s happening in your workforce and your industry that might be impacting your ability to attract, retain, and motivate talent and increase human capital?
 Look at environmental changes in terms of its impact on your organizational goals and business strategy.

 Customer Feedback.
 HR often fails to look outside of their company to see what drives customers to do business with their particular company.
 But it’s critical knowledge for effective Human Resources planning and affects the way we recruit, retain, and motivate.

 Competitors.
 HR must understand the business’s true competitors.
 Where are you better?
 How can you maintain that advantage?
 Where are you behind?
 How can you bridge that gap?

-The rest of the executives in any organization are concerned with these 6 items, HR needs to be concerned about them too.
+The rest of the executives in any organization are concerned with these 6 items, and HR needs to be concerned about them too.

 Why is HR Planning Important?

 71% of CEOs believe their employees are the most important factor in their company’s economic success.
-The HR planning process is simply the process by which organizations determine how to properly staff to meet business needs and customer demands.
+The Human Resources planning process is simply the process by which organizations determine how to properly staff to meet business needs and customer demands.
 Despite the need, nearly a third of HR professionals say their departments need to improve strategic alignment!

 Benefits of Strategic HR Management

 According to SHRM, the closer the alignment between HR and an organization’s overall business strategy, the better the company’s ability to anticipate and respond to customer needs and maintain a competitive advantage.
 Research, planning, and development involving workforce culture, behaviors, and competencies promote the successful execution of business strategy.